-As solicitors who have practised in the area of Wills/Probate for the past 20 years, we have come across several situations where people have died, without leaving a Will and it has caused all sorts of problems.
-There is a general assumption that if you are married, involved in a civil partnership or simply co-habiting with someone, then that person will inherit the whole of your estate on your death.
+As solicitors who practise in the area of Wills/Probate, we have come across several situations where people have died without leaving a Will (known as Intestacy) and it has caused all sorts of problems.
+There is a general assumption that if you are married, involved in a civil partnership or simply cohabiting with someone, then that person will inherit the whole of your estate on your death.
 That is not necessarily the case.

 Sometimes, particularly where you have complicated assets and/or family situations, it is difficult to know how to word your Will.
 For example, where you have business interests, the value/structure of the business can change from time to time, which makes it difficult to judge what the position will be when you die.
 There can also be family issues, for example, if you have young children, you will not know, at the time of making your Will, whether any, all or none of them will become involved with your business.
 Added to that, the rules of Inheritance Tax are constantly changing.